 If you missed a diagnosis or procedure, you can add them to the chart note.
 PCC EHR will make any new diagnoses or procedures available to the checkout staff, though they will appear as unlinked.

-While you are editing the electronic encounter form, other PCC EHR users can not select the visit and post charges.
-(Users can still post charges for any account manually, however.)
+While you are making changes in the Bill window, other PCC EHR users can not select the encounter and post charges.

 Sign the Chart Note

 When you are finished charting, click “Sign” and sign the chart note.
 In addition to this being a general best practice, your billing staff can see the signers and co-signers for each encounter and may use that as a signal to know an encounter is ready to be billed.

 At any time after you make an encounter ready for billing, your practice’s checkout or billing staff can select the visit and posts the charges.

 Read Post Charges in PCC EHR to learn more.

 Later: Review Encounter Form Charges, Add Additional Items